developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxDefaultLauncher/index.md

 2. Use DataWedge v1.7.12 or higher version to test the `ProfileManager.processProfile()` method for DataWedge profiles.

 ## What's Next
-Now that you have learned how to configure applications in the device using Mx App Manager feature, let us try some configuring some of the other Mx feature through profile creation.
+Now that you have learned how to configure applications in the device using MX App Manager feature, let us try some configuring some of the other MX feature through profile creation.
 So in the next tutorial, we will concentrate on the "Power Manager" feature and try to explore this feature by creating a tutorial.